• J.D., Yale Law School

 • United States District Court, Honorable John G. Davies, Judicial Law Clerk

-As a former federal prosecutor for eleven years in the U.S. Attorney’s Office in Los Angeles, Christine has extensive experience trying cases in the federal courts as well as leading complex government investigations.
+As a former federal prosecutor for eleven years in the U.S. Attorney’s Office in Los Angeles, Christine has extensive experience trying cases in the federal courts, as well as leading complex government investigations.
 During her tenure, Christine served as the Defense Contractor Fraud Coordinator for the Central District of California.
-In that role, she oversaw multiple complex investigations relating to Department of Defense contracts, aircraft testing, trade secrets, corruption and other areas.
-Christine also successfully prosecuted a major defense contractor for trade secrets violations in connection with launch services contracts worth billions of dollars.
-The prosecution resulted in the largest criminal and civil penalties on record ever imposed on a defense contractor at the time for both the Department of Defense and NASA.
-Christine also served in the public corruption and, subsequently, the major frauds sections of the U.S. Attorney’s Office, where she specialized in complex fraud matters, including SEC investigations and tax, bank and mortgage fraud, as well as environmental crimes.
+In that role, she coordinated and directed investigations by federal law enforcement agencies throughout the entire Central District.
+She also led multiple complex investigations relating to Department of Defense contracts, aircraft testing, trade secrets, corruption, and other areas.
+Christine successfully prosecuted a major defense contractor for trade secrets violations in connection with launch services contracts worth billions of dollars, resulting in the largest criminal and civil penalties on record ever imposed on a defense contractor at the time for both the Department of Defense and NASA.
+Christine served in the Government Fraud and Public Corruption and, subsequently, the Major Frauds sections of the U.S. Attorney’s Office, where she also specialized in complex fraud matters, including SEC investigations, tax, bank and mortgage fraud, and environmental crimes.

 Christine also served as an instructor in fraud training programs for federal prosecutors and for several law enforcement agencies.
-She has received commendations from the Federal Bureau of Investigation, the Department of Defense Criminal Investigative Service, the Army Criminal Investigation Command, the Department of Justice’s Environmental Crimes Section and the Internal Revenue Service.
+She has received commendations from the Federal Bureau of Investigation, the Department of Defense Criminal Investigative Service, the Army Criminal Investigation Command, the Department of Justice’s Environmental Crimes Section, the NASA Office of Inspector General, and the Internal Revenue Service.